HelpMe-Pls/Life-Engineering/Frontend/JavaScript/Everyday methods & utils.md

 console.log( x, y, z );	// 4 5 6

 //============ Destructuring function parameters =============
-// If we want to access the `params` property from the argument when invoking `fetchSth` function, we can define it in one of these 3 ways:
+// If we want to access the `slug` property from the argument when invoking `fetchSth` function, we can define it in one of these 3 ways:
 // 1, using the dot notation:
 function fetchSth(context: {params: {slug: string}}) {
 	const slug = context.params.slug
+	console.log(slug)
 }
 // 2, object destructuring is used in the function parameter itself: function fetchSth({params}: {params: {slug: string}}) {
 	const slug = params.slug
+	console.log(slug)
 }
 // 3, double destructuring:
 function fetchSth({params}: {params: {slug: string}}) {
 	const {slug} = params
+	console.log(slug)
 }
 // Then, invoke `fetchSth`:
 const ctx = {params: {slug:'abc'}}